-There is a moment between having an idea and acting on it, when you choose to do something, or you won’t… I decided to become the first woman to walk the length of the world.
+There is a moment between having an idea and acting on it, when you choose to do something or you won’t… I decided to become the first woman to walk the length of the earth.

-It’s a 30 000 km expedition from the southernmost point of South America to the highest point of Alaska.
-When I finish I will be the first woman, and one of only three to have ever completed it.
+It’s a 30 000 km trek from the southernmost point of South America to the highest point of Alaska.
+When I finish I will be the first woman, and one of only a handful to have ever completed it.

 I travel only by foot, or where the terrain is impassable, I swim or kayak.